 Step 1: Name your Texas LLC

 The first thing you have to do is name your company.
-After you’ve picked a good name, though, you must make sure that it’s a legal name that people won’t confuse with another company or entity.
+After you’ve picked a good name, though, you must make sure that it’s a legal name that people won’t confuse with that of another business entity.
 There are a few things to think about here.

 Words You Have to Use